The dance on the cemetery wall of Cimetière des Innocents in Paris was at the same time both famous and neglected.

 All this is interesting enough, but Gilles Corrozet was himself famous as the author of the short verses to Holbein's great dance of death, and he was the owner of Manuscript 1186.
 So why does he mention the 80 arcades without adding that 10 of them housed the famous la Danse Macabre?
 Why does he quote an old lady's tombstone, while "forgetting" the famous dance of death?

 The silence among historians persisted.
 In the 19th century painter, draftsman, engraver and writer Eustache-Hyacinthe Langlois, was puzzled.
-He could see two explanations for this strange silence: Either La Danse Macabre had not been a painting but a theatrical performance, or else, and this was what Langlois was inclined to believe, the painting had quickly perished.
+He could see only two explanations for this strange silence: Either La Danse Macabre had not been a painting but a theatrical performance, or else, and this was what Langlois was inclined to believe, the painting had quickly perished.
+Langlois listed a catalogue of historians, who all had failed to mention the mural:

 Ce qui paraît à nos yeux le plus probable, c'est que ce fut une peinture qui ne dura que peu de temps, car les anciens historiens de Paris,